m4xx1k/calendar/README.md

 - Filtering tasks in the calendar by searching text, implemented with debounce to optimize the search functionality.
 - Create and edit labels for tasks (color, text).
 - Show worldwide holidays for each day in the calendar.
-- Infinity scroll (scroll to top/bottom to change month)
+- Infinity scroll (scroll to top/bottom to change month or use buttons).
+- All data stored in localStorage.

 ### Built With